Industry 4.0

 mask Cars on the production line

-Industry 4.0 is a term for continuing digitalization in production — machines and processes are intelligently networked, meaning that more and more data can be generated.
-Artificial intelligence (AI) has the potential to generate information from these data to improve production and services.
-Possible application scenarios include predictive maintenance, optimization and automation of processes and quality control.
-However, it is not yet possible to make full use of this potential in Industry 4.0 because there are multiple technological barriers limiting the generation and processing of information.
+Industry 4.0 describes the ongoing digitalization of production - machines and processes are intelligently networked, allowing more and more data to be generated.
+Artificial intelligence (AI) has the potential to generate information from this data to improve production and services.
+Possible applications include predictive maintenance, process optimization and automation, and quality control.
+However, this potential of AI in Industry 4.0 cannot yet be fully exploited: there are several technological barriers that limit the generation and processing of information.

-The first barrier is the multi-vendor landscape in today’s production sites, with machines made by different manufacturers, from different generations of technology, and with different — and often proprietary — communication interfaces and protocols.
-This heterogeneity makes uniform data access impossible.
-Instead, there are many isolated technology-specific solutions that require knowledge of a particular domain.
+The first obstacle is the so-called multi-vendor landscape in today's production plants, i.e. machines from different manufacturers of different technology generations with different - and often proprietary - communication interfaces and protocols.
+This heterogeneity prevents standardized data access.
+Instead, there are many technology-specific, siloed solutions, each of which requires domain knowledge.

-The second barrier is the lack of support for the data scientist, who has no knowledge of the specific domain and therefore requires support when obtaining real-time or historical data.
-There is also the issue of incompatible, inconsistent and incomplete datasets and missing metadata.
-As a result, data processing is often laborious, lengthy and manual and requires a lot of coordination.
+The second barrier is the lack of support for the data scientist.
+They do not have domain knowledge and therefore need support in acquiring real-time or historical data.
+There is also the problem of incompatible, inconsistent, and incomplete data sets and missing metadata.
+This often makes the data processing process cumbersome, lengthy, manual, and time-consuming to coordinate.

-The third barrier is inflexible AI operation.
-AI applications are often run rigidly in the cloud or on a local server.
-This means that the applications are unable to make optimum use of the available resources.
-Furthermore, updates to the AI application are needed — to respond appropriately to changes at the production site or in processes — for which there is currently no general solution.
+The third obstacle is inflexible AI operations.
+AI applications often run rigidly in the cloud or on a local server.
+This means that the applications do not have the ability to make the best use of available resources.
+In addition, AI applications need to be updated to respond to changes in the plant or processes.
+All this is a challenge for the further digitalization of Industry 4.0.
+Therefore, these problems need a solution.

 The solution: a framework for the data and AI life cycle

-In order to overcome these problems, researchers at the Fraunhofer Institute for Cognitive Systems IKS are working on the project “REMORA — Multi-Stage Automated Continuous Delivery for AI-based Software & Services Development in Industry 4.0” to develop an open, interoperable and technology-neutral framework to support and optimize the data and AI life cycle.
-The aim is to ensure an automated, continuous and dynamic process flow consisting of
+To overcome these problems, researchers at the Fraunhofer Institute for Cognitive Systems IKS are working on an open, interoperable and technology-neutral framework that supports and optimizes the data and AI lifecycle as part of the “REMORA — Multi-Stage Automated Continuous Delivery for AI-based Software & Services Development in Industry 4.0” project.
+The goal is to ensure an automated, continuous and dynamic process:

 Specifically, the framework is intended to achieve the following objectives: